-Replacing or removing the CMOS battery will have NO effect on your operating system, however, if there were any custom settings you had performed on BIOS such as changed the boot sequence, overclocked your component etc, all of that would go back to its factory default.
+Replacing or removing the CMOS battery will not affect your operating system.
+However, if you performed any custom settings on BIOS, such as changing the boot sequence, overclocking your component, etc., all that would return to its factory default.

 Also Read: How to Tell If Motherboard is Bad or Dead?

-So what happens when CMOS battery dies?
-Well nothing but the worst.
-Your PC will simply not start if the CMOS battery dies.
+So what happens when the CMOS battery dies?
+Well, nothing but the worst.
+Your PC will not start if the CMOS battery dies.

-If you are experiencing issues with system start up or if you have noticed that your PC sometimes starts but other times it will simply not boot up, then that can indicate an issue with a CMOS battery.
+If you are experiencing issues with system startup or have noticed that your PC sometimes starts, but other times it will simply not boot up, that can indicate a problem with a CMOS battery.

-Fortunately, replacing the CMOS battery is very simply.
+Fortunately, replacing the CMOS battery is very simple.